Contact Us | info@foundation.builders

 Part 3.
 Foundation Builders Institute of Enterprise Development

 When an Institute is started in an area, there will be an assessment done by the Institute directors as to what products are needed in the local economy that can be built from local materials.
-Once a product need and the supply of local materials has been established, an enterprise will be established through the Business Enterprise Development Branch of Foundation Builders.
-See the flow chart labeled Business Enterprise Development to see the full scope of modules to be covered by the Enterprise Development.
+Once a product need and the supply of local materials have been established, an enterprise will be found through the Business Enterprise Development Branch of Foundation Builders.
+See the flow chart labeled Business Enterprise Development to see the full scope of modules to be covered by Enterprise Development.
 The goal is to have students working in the fabrication plant while they attend school to provide income to their families while in school.
 The fabrication plant will also provide income to the Institute to help offset the cost.